Michelle Monje: Research and career

 Her research considers the molecular mechanisms for neurodevelopment and neuroplasticity.
 She looks at how the neural circuits responsible for cognitive and motor functions are developed, and how the microenvironment of a tumour impacts the transition of precursor cells to diseased cells.
 She studies brainstem tumours as a paradigm for paediatric gliogenesis.
 Monje works at Stanford University, where she has developed new treatments for brain cancer since 2011.
 She has extensively investigated Diffuse Intrinsic Pontine Glioma (DIPG), a cancer for which it is difficult to identify effective chemotherapy and impossible to remove surgically, as the tumour grows in the brainstem.
 In 2009 she grew the first laboratory cultures of DIPG from deceased donors, which allowed her and her team to monitor the cell's growth and test chemotherapy agents.
 The tumour tissue resources developed in Monje's laboratory are shared with researchers all around the world.
 She also uses mouse models to test possible therapies.

+Monje's research program focuses at the intersection of neuroscience, immunology and cancer biology.
+Her laboratory studies how neuronal activity regulates healthy glial precursor cell proliferation, new oligodendrocyte generation, and adaptive myelination; this plasticity of myelin contributes to healthy cognitive function, while disruption of myelin plasticity contributes to cognitive impairment in disease states like cancer therapy-related cognitive impairment.
+Her lab discovered that neuronal activity similarly promotes the progression of malignant gliomas, driving glioma growth through both paracrine factors and through electrophysiologically functional neuron-to-glioma synapses.
+Together with her former mentee Humsa Venkatesh, Monje also discovered that small cell lung cancer brain metastases similarly form bona fide synapses with neurons and are driven by neuronal activity.